StanfordMSL/TrajBridge/README.md

 # TrajBridge
 TrajBridge is a package that bridges PX4 to ROS2 for easy testing of trajectory following algorithms within a motion capture environment.
 It is set up such that a user need only to call the package within their work environment and then publish to their choice of setpoint topic type with [position,velocity,vehicle attitude and actuator motors].
 The package runs a state machine that takes care of the rest with a few potentially handy parameters exposed.
-Given the popularity of machine-learning based work, we have also included a simple neural network controller as an example implementation (ControlMLP).
+Given the popularity of machine-learning based work, we have also included a spline controller (SplineController) and a simple neural network controller (MLPController) as example implementations.